-Cash, Cash Equivalents, and Restricted Cash Equivalents
+Cash, Cash Equivalents, and Restricted Cash and Cash Equivalents

 Cash and cash equivalents include investments with original maturities of three months or less.
-Included within cash and cash equivalents is a short-term certificate of deposit with an original maturity of 2 months and a stated interest rate of 0.02%.

-Restricted cash equivalents represent cash restricted by donors for specific purposes and the endowment of the Organization.
-Total cash, cash equivalents and restricted cash equivalents shown in the Consolidated Statements of Cash Flows includes cash and cash equivalents of \$5,523,049 and \$5,351,604 at September 30, 2021, and 2020, respectively, and restricted cash equivalents of \$1,353,052 and \$1,639,152 at September 30, 2021, and 2020, respectively, as reported in the Consolidated Statements of Financial Position.
+Restricted cash and cash equivalents represent cash restricted by donors for specific purposes and the endowment of the Organization.

+Total cash, cash equivalents and restricted cash and cash equivalents shown in the consolidated statements of cash flows are as follows:

+As of September 30, 2022 2021 Cash and cash equivalents \$ 6,032,241 \$ 5,523,049 Restricted cash and cash equivalents \$ 2,032,072 \$ 1,353,052